Friday, November 15, 2024

 Local "Fair" Share Disparities

-As always, there is a wide variation in Local "Fair" Share.
+As always, there is a extreme inequality in Local "Fair" Share.

 The highest Local Fair Shares are Philly suburbs again, with Runnemede being an outlier at 2.46% (more below).
 Woodlynne and Merchantville are in second place, but only at 1.79%.